lemoonchild/evangelion-api/README.md

 To interact with the API, you can use tools like Postman or cURL.
 Below are examples of how to use each endpoint:

 **Fetching All Posts:**
-To fetch all posts, send a GET request to:
+To fetch all posts, send a GET request to
 ```
 GET http://localhost:5000/posts
 ```

 **Creating a New Post:**
-To create a new post, send a POST request to:
+To create a new post, send a POST request to
 ```
 POST http://localhost:5000/posts
 ```